strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 ## strapi telemetry:enable

-Re-enable data collection for the project after it was disabled.
+Re-enable data collection for the project after it was disabled (see [Usage Information](/developer-docs/latest/getting-started/usage-information.md)).

 ```bash
 strapi telemetry:enable